Kong/terraform-provider-konnect/docs/resources/gateway_partial.md

 - `logging` (Attributes) (see [below for nested schema](#nestedatt--model--config--logging))
 - `metadata` (String) For internal use only.
 Parsed as JSON.
 - `model` (Attributes) Not Null (see [below for nested schema](#nestedatt--model--config--model))
-- `route_type` (String) The model's operation implementation, for this provider.
-Not Null; must be one of ["audio/v1/audio/speech", "audio/v1/audio/transcriptions", "audio/v1/audio/translations", "image/v1/images/edits", "image/v1/images/generations", "llm/v1/assistants", "llm/v1/batches", "llm/v1/chat", "llm/v1/completions", "llm/v1/embeddings", "llm/v1/files", "llm/v1/responses", "preserve", "realtime/v1/realtime", "video/v1/videos/generations"]
+- `route_type` (String) The model's operation implementation, for this provider. possible known values include one of ["audio/v1/audio/speech", "audio/v1/audio/transcriptions", "audio/v1/audio/translations", "image/v1/images/edits", "image/v1/images/generations", "llm/v1/assistants", "llm/v1/batches", "llm/v1/chat", "llm/v1/completions", "llm/v1/embeddings", "llm/v1/files", "llm/v1/responses", "preserve", "realtime/v1/realtime", "video/v1/videos/generations"]; Not Null
 - `weight` (Number) The weight this target gets within the upstream loadbalancer (1-65535).
 Only used by ai-proxy-advanced.
 Default: 100

 <a id="nestedatt--model--config--auth"></a>